Chemical Risk Assessment Structure

 • Storage and Handling (eg, bulk stores, package stores, decanting stations)

-After segmented the workplace, consult with the workers, contractors, staff and supervisors.
-Collect a full list of substances and the instructions of their use.
+After segmenting the workplace, consult with the workers, contractors, staff, and supervisors.
+Collect a full list of substances and the instructions for their use.
 This process also involves observing staff on the job and speaking with supervisors.

 • Assessing Various Reports